A 250 word flash dare asking, “When you are down to the wire on a project, how do you make it through?”

 Dorian loses his ascot, but her shirt is the same color as the one in his painting; she tears the bottom six inches off and loops it around his neck.
 “Thank you, House Open.”

 “Thank you, places.”
 She winces at Sibyl’s panicked cry, and digs in her purse for her last tampon and chocolate bar.
 Lord Harry’s waistcoat pops a button.
-Her earring makes a passable jeweled brooch.
+Her earring passes for a jeweled brooch.

 They cluster at the mirror by the stage left door.